joernio/joern/docs/content/querying/_index.md

 # Nodes, Labels, and Expressions

-To begin exploring the data that the language exposes, let us begin querying for all nodes of the code property graph via `cpg.all`:
+To begin exploring the data that the language exposes, let's create a query that selects all nodes in the code property graph with `cpg.all`:

 ```bash